SWISS-MODEL/covid-19-Annotations-on-Structures/report/paper.md

 allows for structural superpositions.

 ![Differences to SARS-CoV (red) vs predicted ATP binding site (blue) on RNA polymerase \label{RdRp_combined}](./RdRp-combined.png)

+We generated annotations based on the most recent literature on the SARS-CoV-2 spike protein (P0DTC2) receptor binding domain (RBD).
+This included putative adaptive mutations from SARS-CoV to SARS-CoV-2 and highly conserved contact residues in the RBD [@Wan2020,@Tai2020].
+Residues related to ACE2 binding [@Shang2020] and CR3022 antibody interactions were also highlighted [@Yuan2020].
+Mapping annotations extracted from recent literature onto the same protein structure can allow for comparison and synthesis of information across research groups and the formation of new hypotheses.
+These annotations can also be used to add detail to those extracted from variations within sequence data.

 # Conclusion

 TODO: